How to Succeed as a Leader

 1. Inspire commitment.

 Managers who recognize and reward employees’ achievements are able to inspire commitment from their subordinates.
-These managers publicly praise others for their performance, understand what motivates other people to perform at their best, and provide tangible rewards for significant organizational achievements.
+These managers publicly praise others for their performance, understand what boosts employee engagement and motivation to perform at their best, and provide tangible rewards for significant organizational achievements.

 2. Lead employees.